michaelford85/easy-cloud-k8s-cluster/README.md

 # Bootstrap Kubernetes

-Now that the instances are provisioned, you can install Kubernetes.
+Now that the instances are provisioned, install Kubernetes on them.
 The `bootstrap-kubeadm-cluster.yml` playbook will:

-- Install the pip3 package management system on all nodes
 - Install the containerd container runtime on all nodes
-- Install the appropriate Kubernetes components on all nodes
+- Install the Kubernetes components (`kubelet`, `kubeadm`, `kubectl`) on all nodes
+- Run `kubeadm init` on the master node to initialize the control plane
+- Run `kubeadm join` on all worker nodes
 - Copy the kubeconfig file from the master node to your local workstation

-Specify the appropriate dynamic inventory for your cloud provider:
+Pass the dynamic inventory file for your cloud provider:

 ```bash
 # AWS